hexbatch/apple-core/v1/docs/layers/marketplace.md

 ## Award an offer

-When the owner selects the winning offer, or if done automatically, all the tokens in the lot will be transferred to the winner, and the price transferred to the seller
+When the owner selects the winning offer, or if done automatically, all the tokens in the lot will be transferred to the winner, and the price transferred to the seller.

+If the buyer does not have enough, the award will fail.

 ## Compare operations